TheOdinProject/curriculum/nodeJS/authentication/session_based_authentication.md

     // if the user exists and the password matches... if (user?.password === req.body.password) {
-      // serialize the user ID in the session object req.session.userId = user.id;
+      // serialize the user ID in the session object so it can be retrieved later req.session.userId = user.id;
       req.session.save((err) => {
         if (err) {